mfem/mfem/CONTRIBUTING.md

 ### Mirroring on Bitbucket

-- The GitHub `master` and `next` branches are mirrored to the LLNL institutional Bitbucket repository as `gh-master` and `gh-next`.
+- The GitHub `main` and `next` branches are mirrored to the LLNL institutional Bitbucket repository as `gh-main` and `gh-next`.

-- `gh-master` is merged into LLNL's internal `master` through pull requests; write permissions to `master` are restricted to ensure this is the only way in which it gets updated.
+- `gh-main` is merged into LLNL's internal `main` through pull requests; write permissions to `main` are restricted to ensure this is the only way in which it gets updated.

 - We never push directly from LLNL to GitHub.

 - Versions of the code on LLNL's internal server, from most to least stable:
   - MFEM official release on mfem.org -- Most stable, tested in many apps.
-  - `mfem:master` -- Recent development version, guaranteed to work.
+  - `mfem:main` -- Recent development version, guaranteed to work.
-  - `mfem:gh-master` -- Stable development version, passed testing, you can use it to build your code between releases.
+  - `mfem:gh-main` -- Stable development version, passed testing, you can use it to build your code between releases.
   - `mfem:gh-next` -- Bleeding-edge development version, may be broken, use at your own risk.